Turks and Caicos Islands Rock Iguana at Little Water Cay

 Beach on the north coast of Little Water Cay.

-Little Water Cay is a small cay located near the Leeward area of Providenciales, and is best known as being a sanctuary for the Turks and Caicos Islands rock iguana.
-The cay has a small tour dock, welcome center, and nature paths, and is a popular stop on boat charters operating on the eastern side of Providenciales.
+Little Water Cay (also known as Iguana Island) is a small cay located near the Leeward area of Providenciales.
+It's best known for being a sanctuary for the Turks and Caicos Islands rock iguana.
+The cay has a small tour dock, a welcome center, and nature paths, and is a popular stop on boat charters operating on the eastern side of Providenciales.

-Little Water Cay is part of the Princess Alexandra Nature Reserve, which is inside the greater Princess Alexandra National Park, which includes sites such as the famous Grace Bay Beach, and the Bight Reef snorkeling site.
-Little Water Cay and adjacent Half Moon Bay Lagoon are managed by the Turks and Caicos National Trust, and guides are usually onsite at the cay to inform visitors and protect the iguanas and environment.
+Little Water Cay is part of the Princess Alexandra Nature Reserve, located inside the greater Princess Alexandra National Park (which includes sites such as the famous Grace Bay Beach and the Bight Reef snorkeling site).
+This cay and the adjacent Half Moon Bay lagoon are managed by the Turks and Caicos National Trust.
+Guides are usually onsite at the cay to inform visitors and protect the iguanas and environment.

-The cay is a fun and interesting attraction for all ages.
-The Turks and Caicos rock iguana is docile, and there are typically many of these fascinating lizards to be seen lounging in the coastal vegetation at the cay.
-The general Caicos Cays are an exceptional area for boat charters, and Little Water Cay is a great first stop.
-Little Water Cay, Half Moon Bay, Water Cay, and Pine Cay are connected by beach.
+Turks and Caicos rock iguanas (Cyclura carinata) are docile animals.
+There are typically many of these fascinating lizards lounging in the coastal vegetation at the cay.
+The general Caicos Cays, which Little Water Cay is part of, are an exceptional area for boat charters.
+Little Water Cay is a great first stop, and is a fun and interesting attraction for all ages.
+A beach connects Little Water Cay, Half Moon Bay, Water Cay, and Pine Cay.

 Above: The iguanas on Little Water Cay are easy to approach.
-Top right: Top left: A female Turks and Caicos Islands Rock Iguana.
+Top right: Top left: A female Turks and Caicos rock iguana.
 Bottom right: Top right: Little Water Cay from the air.

 Getting to Little Water Cay

-Little Water Cay is only 499 yards (456 meters) from Providenciales.
-It’s a short trip via a tour boat or kayak from the Leeward Marina area on Providenciales to the nearby island.
+Little Water Cay is only 499 yards (456 m) from Providenciales.
+It’s a short trip via a tour boat or kayak from the Blue Haven Marina area on Providenciales to the nearby island.

-Big Blue Collective rents kayaks, but be aware of currents in the channel between Providenciales and Little Water Cay.
-However, due to the presence of boats and other people in the area, there are usually people to assist you if you have problems.
-Local companies offer package eco-tours which combine a visit to Iguana Island.
+Big Blue Collective rents kayaks you can use to access the cay.
+There are currents in the channel between Providenciales and Little Water Cay that you should be cautious of—however, given that boats and other people are typically present in the area, there's usually someone around to assist you if you have problems.
+Numerous local companies offer eco-tour packages that combine a visit to Little Water Cay (Iguana Island) with other activities.

 What You’ll See